emmzav/Kueki_MLETC/README.md

 ###  Module 3: model_predict

-This module exetutes the prediction of the machine learning model trained in the last module.
+This module executes the prediction of the machine learning model trained in the last module.
 An example of command line used for launching this module is:
 ```
 python worker.py model_predict
 ```

-The model_predictt.conf file contents should have the following structure:
+The model_predict.conf file contents should have the following structure:

 ```
 [config]